Area bounds for planar convex bodies containing a fixed number of interior integral points

-Probably polytopes with integral points as vertices, henceforth also called \textit{lattice polytopes} (for the lattice $\Z^d\subseteq \R^d$), are among to the best studied non-symmetric convex bodies that have a finite volume bounds if they have a fixed number of interior integral points.
+Probably polytopes with integral points as vertices, henceforth also called \textit{lattice polytopes} (for the lattice $\Z^d\subseteq \R^d$), are among the best-studied non-symmetric convex bodies that have finite volume bounds if they have a fixed number of interior integral points.
 This was first proved in \cite{Hen83} and improved volume bounds can be found in \cite[Theorem 1]{LZ91}, \cite[p.
 17]{Pik01}, and \cite[Theorem 1.4.]{AKN20}.

 However, these bounds do not seem to be sharp, since the largest known volumes for lattice polytopes with a fixed number of interior points from \cite{WZP82} are much smaller.
-Nevertheless, we do have sharp bounds for some special types of lattice polygons, e.g., for reflexive polytopes (\cite[Corollary 1.2.]{BKN22}) or for lattice simplices with a single interior integral point (\cite{AKN15}).
+Nevertheless, we do have sharp bounds for some special types of lattice polygons, e.g., for reflexive polytopes (see \cite[Corollary 1.2.]{BKN22}) and for lattice simplices with a single interior integral point (see \cite{AKN15}).

-From \cite[p.
-1024]{LZ91} we also know that up to affine unimodular equivalence there are only finitely many lattice polytopes in $\R^d$ whose volume is less than a fixed bound.
-Thus, we can also obtain sharp bounds by the complete classifications of all lattice polytopes in $\R^d$ with a fixed number of interior points.
-This was done for lattice 3-topes with exactly $1$ or $2$ interior integral points in \cite{Kas10} and \cite{BK16}.
+We also know from \cite[p.
+1024]{LZ91} that, up to affine unimodular equivalence, there are only finitely many lattice polytopes in $\R^d$ whose volume is less than a fixed bound.
+Thus, we can also obtain sharp bounds through the classification of all lattice polytopes in $\R^d$ with a fixed number of interior points.
+This was done for lattice 3-polytopes with exactly $1$ or $2$ interior integral points in \cite{Kas10} and \cite{BK16}.